MicroLite-ORM/MicroLite.Extensions.WebApi/README.md

 MicroLite.Extensions.WebApi
 ===========================

-_MicroLite.Extensions.WebApi_ is an extension to the MicroLite ORM Framework which allows integration with ASP.NET WebApi 4 or later.
+_MicroLite.Extensions.WebApi_ is an extension to the MicroLite ORM Framework which allows integration with ASP.NET WebApi.

 It is easy to use MicroLite with ASP.NET WebApi, simply supply your controller with an `ISession` or `IReadOnlySession` and use it in your controller actions.
 However, using the WebApi extension for MicroLite makes it even easier and contains some useful extras.